dbbs-lab/bsb-core/docs/dev/plugins.rst

 The BSB is extensively extendible.
 While most smaller things such as a new placement or connectivity strategy can be used simply by importing or dynamic configuration, larger components such as new storage engines, configuration parsers or simulation backends are added into the BSB through its plugin system.
-Some types of plugins are also rather small but require integration outside of a python context such as CLI commands or Blender animations.

 =================
 Creating a plugin